Dacosmicgiant/NotGPT_EdTech_CodeInovact/README.md

 1. Accept the subjects the user wants to study
 2. Accept how difficult the subjects are for them.
 3. Get the deadline.
-4. Use relative priority index.
+4. Use customized relative importance index formula.
 5. Allot time for each subject based on difficulty faced by user and available time.(In ratios)

 If working on localhost: Download entire directory and run test.html